Sasuke Uchiha: In Part I

+The three Sharingan phases, Eye of Insight, Eye of Hypnotism, and combined.

 Sasuke is introduced in the third chapter of Narutos manga as a young ninja assigned to become a member of Team 7 alongside his childhood rival Naruto Uzumaki and Sakura Haruno, the latter of whom is infatuated with him.
 The trio are trained under the guidance of Kakashi Hatake.
 Although Sasuke is antisocial, cold, and distant, he starts caring about Naruto and Sakura.
-During a mission, Sasuke awakens his Sharingan — his clan's inherited ability to see through illusions — which allows him to learn imperceptible movements at a superhuman rate.
+During a mission, Sasuke awakens his Sharingan – his clan's inherited ability to see through illusions – which allows him to learn imperceptible movements at a superhuman rate.
 It is revealed later that Sasuke is the sole survivor of the once-powerful Uchiha clan of Konohagakure.
 He, at the age of seven, survived the massacre of his clan perpetrated by his older brother, Itachi, who spared Sasuke's life because he did not consider him worth killing.
 Sasuke seeks strong fighting opponents to reassure himself his power is growing.

 During a ninja examination meant to improve their ranks, Team 7 encounters Orochimaru, an exile and criminal from Konohagakure who afflicts Sasuke with a Cursed Seal that contains a fragment of Orochimaru's consciousness, which increases Sasuke's physical abilities, but makes him cruel and sadistic.
 Kakashi teaches Sasuke the lightning-based offensive technique called Chidori in an attempt to appease Sasuke's desire for power.
 During a siege of Konohagakure, a berserker ninja named Gaara beats Sasuke, who is rescued by Naruto.
 Shortly afterward, Itachi returns to the village; Sasuke tries to kill him, but he is beaten and tortured instead.
 Shaken by the experience he decides to leave Team 7 and Konohagakure to become stronger.
 Thinking Orochimaru's training will make him more powerful, Sasuke becomes an outlaw.
 Naruto follows him and they fight when Sasuke refuses to return; Sasuke wins, but spares Naruto's life and continues to Orochimaru's hideout.